-This is another type of hibiscus (namely, Hibiscus syriacus) that is hardy enough to grow in regions that have cold winters.
-Like H. moscheutos, it flowers late in the summer, when the landscape is hungry for color.
+Sugar Tip rose of Sharon is another type of hibiscus that's hardy enough to grow in regions with cold winters.
+Like Summerific hardy hibiscus, it flowers late in the summer, when the landscape is hungry for color.
 Sugar Tip rose of Sharon is beloved for not only its pretty flowers but also for its variegated leaves.

 06 of 10

-Well, listen up, because there is a bush that you can cite in your defense, a low-maintenance shrub with four-season interest.
-It is called "oakleaf hydrangea."
-During the summer it gives you flowers, in the autumn it can display great fall foliage, and during the other two seasons you can marvel at its peeling bark.
+Oakleaf hydrangea is a great year-rounder: In the summer it gives you flowers, in the autumn it displays great fall foliage, and during the other two seasons you can marvel at its peeling bark.
+This is a popular option for gardeners who want it all—except, of course, lots of maintenance.

 07 of 10